myPOS blog Tips

 What is SWIFT and what is its role in payments?

 You’re on one side of the world and the person to whom you want to send money, or the company that owes you, is on the other.
-No matter where on the globe amounts start their journey and where they’re expected to end it, they sure will make it.
-SWIFT is what facilitates the process.

 What is SWIFT

-Financial organisations use the network to transmit payment information and instructions worldwide, through a standardised system of protocols.
 Each financial organisation is assigned a unique SWIFT code, which may be also encountered under several other names – BIC (Bank Identifier Code), SWIFT ID, SWIFT number, or ISO 9362 code.

-The role of SWIFT
+What is the role of SWIFT codes

 SWIFT is a communication system that connects banks all over the world for fast and secure international financial transactions and payments.
 In other words, it is a messaging network, part of the global payments system.